VKHSD/RustSolutions/README.md

 buy me a coff~..
 I'm just kidding.
 I'm not that poor to ask for $2 XDDD.

 dm me on discord if you have any suggestions, my username is 'lsd2'

+You can install the libraries using the command, pip install -r requirements.txt